TFSA Explained: The Ultimate Guide

 In the RRSP, you get a tax deduction for contributions, essentially making the contributions pre-tax money, but at that the same time, you have to pay taxes on withdrawals.

 The gamble is whether you believe taxes will be higher now or in the future.
 If you think you will pay higher taxes now, the RRSP makes sense because of the current tax savings you receive.
-If you think taxes will be higher in the future, using the after-tax money now and not paying on withdraws makes sense for the TFSA.
+If you think taxes will be higher in the future, using the after-tax money now and not paying on withdrawals makes sense for the TFSA.

 The choice of which account to use becomes a regular topic of discussion as it hinges on predicting your future.
 The dilemma around TFSA or RRSP first is there for everyone.